Python-GIS-book/site/source/part2/chapter-07/md/01-data-structures-xarray.md

 ***Figure 7.5** A 3D surface map representing the elevation values in the Kilimanjaro area.*

-Now we have a nice three dimensional map that clearly shows the hills and valleys in our study region.
+Now we have a nice three dimensional map that clearly shows the hills and valleys in our study region that gives an intuitive view to the landscape in the given region.

 ## Extracting basic raster dataset properties